Labour questions Downing Street pressure on NatWest boss’s resignation

 The “significant concerns” from Downing Street and Chancellor Jeremy Hunt about her remaining in the post had been made public in the hours before she stood down.

+Labour leader Sir Keir Starmer was clear that he believed NatWest was in the “wrong” and that Dame Alison had no choice but to resign.

-Shadow trade secretary Nick Thomas-Symonds said Dame Alison’s position was a “matter for NatWest” rather than for the Government to intervene.
+But earlier shadow trade secretary Nick Thomas-Symonds had argued Dame Alison’s position was a “matter for NatWest” rather than for the Government to intervene.

 With a 38.6% stake, the Government remains the biggest shareholder in NatWest after the taxpayer bailed out the bank during the 2008 financial crisis.